polydawn/repeatr/README.md

 reliably working the same way, month after month... even year after year, and decade after... well, you get the idea.

 What's more: anything you run in repeatr can spit out more data and we'll give it the same kind of immutable IDs.
-These can be used to build the environment for another process.
+These can be used to build the environment for another process: [formulas](doc/formulas.md) have the same inputs as outputs.
 Chaining processes together is easy.
 Building an entire system this way means every step is auditable and reproducible by anyone with access to the raw materials.

 Repeatability is the cornerstone of science and engineering.
 `repeatr` is about making it easy for all your digital stuff.

 What is this good for?